Written by Craig Fearn

 Run your site through Google PageSpeed Insights.
 Anything below 50 on mobile needs immediate attention.
 Common fixes include compressing images, enabling browser caching, and removing unused plugins or scripts.

-Google's Core Web VitalsâLCP, FID, and CLSâare now ranking factors.
+Google's Core Web Vitals—LCP, FID, and CLS—are now ranking factors.
 Your Largest Contentful Paint should load within 2.5 seconds.
-If it doesn't, you're losing both rankings and customers who won't wait.
+If it does not, you are losing both rankings and customers who will not wait.

 2. Optimise Your Title Tags

 Each page needs a unique, descriptive title under 60 characters.
 Include your primary keyword naturally.
-Make it compellingâthis is your headline in search results.
+Make it compelling—this is your headline in search results.
 "Home - Company Name" wastes an opportunity.
 "Emergency Plumber Truro | 24/7 Callouts | Company Name" tells users and Google exactly what the page offers.
+If you are not sure where to start with keyword selection, our guide to domains and SEO explains how naming choices interact with rankings.
+Our on-page SEO checklist covers title tag optimisation in detail.

 3. Write Meta Descriptions That Get Clicks

 Keep them under 160 characters.
 Include your keyword.
 Focus on benefits.
-Tell readers what they'll get by clicking.
+Tell readers what they will get by clicking.
 "We provide comprehensive services across multiple sectors with years of experience" says nothing.
 "Fix your boiler today.
 Local engineers, fair prices, available 7 days.
 Call for free quote" gives people a reason to click.

 4. Add Internal Links Between Your Pages